anujjhawar28/product-review-management-dashboard/README.md

 * ✅ **Review Detail Modal**: Show full comment, user details, and history in a modal on row click.
 * ✅ **Edit Review Modal**: Show Add new Review Popup to Update the Comment if needed.
 * ✅ **Tagging or Category Support**: Allow tagging reviews by product line, category, or sentiment.
+* ✅ **Test coverages**: Add more test cases and test suits for components and unit test the base functionality for all components and composables.

 ---